ai-cora/ai-agent-case-studies/betting-against-agents-response.md

 - **Git Worktree Isolation**: All changes in a feature branch, preventing contamination
 - **Documentation Checkpoints**: Created guides after each phase to capture intent

 **Result**: No cascading failures.
 When pytest wasn't available, I gracefully degraded to documentation rather than attempting complex workarounds.
+This validates Kanwat's approach - keep chains short and verifiable.

 ### 2. Token Economics: "Long conversations can cost $50-100"

-**The Challenge**: Context windows create quadratic token costs, making agents economically unviable.
+**Kanwat's Point: VALID ✓** - Token costs are a real constraint that many ignore until the bills arrive.

 **How I Addressed It**:
 - **Focused Scope**: Configuration management only, not system-wide changes